Kevin K. Washburn: Obama Administration, 2012-2016

 Washburn also worked to reform and improve numerous BIA regulatory regimes, related to rights-of-way, Native American child welfare, the federal acknowledgment process for Native American tribes, tribal jurisdiction, and Secretarial elections.
 Washburn described his philosophy at a lecture at UCLA in 2014.

 Early in Washburn's tenure, Congress imposed a sequestration on the federal government, cutting five percent from each agency's budget.
-Nevertheless, under Washburn's leadership, Washburn worked with Congressional appropriators and the Office of Management and Budget to increase funding for the Indian Affairs programs at the U.S. Department of the Interior, resulting in an increase in appropriations from $2.3 billion in FY 2013 to $2.8 billion in FY FY 2016, a half-billion increase in less than four years, increasing the federal government's success in meeting its trust responsibilities to Native American nations.
-Moreover, the last budget on which he worked before leaving government services sought $2.9 billion in funding for these programs.
+Nevertheless, under Washburn's leadership, Washburn worked with Congressional appropriators and President Obama's Office of Management and Budget to increase funding for the Indian Affairs programs at the U.S. Department of the Interior, resulting in an increase in appropriations from $2.3 billion in FY 2013 to $2.8 billion in FY 2016, a half-billion increase in less than four years, increasing the federal government's success in meeting its trust responsibilities to Native American nations.
+The last budget on which he worked before leaving government services sought $2.9 billion in funding for these programs.

-Washburn also helped the United States achieve settlement with Native American tribes in cases against the United States for breach of contracts and breach of trust, including a $940 million settlement in the Ramah Navajo Chapter class action and a $554 million settlement with the Navajo Nation.
+Washburn also helped the United States achieve settlements with Native American tribes in cases against the United States for breach of contracts and breach of trust, including a $940 million settlement in the Ramah Navajo Chapter class action and a $554 million settlement with the Navajo Nation.

 Washburn's aggressive initiatives to advance Native American tribal nations was appreciated by tribal leaders for which Washburn received frequent praise, but his advocacy met a backlash among conservatives in Congress, producing an often contentious relationship with some members, particularly in the House.
 Washburn criticized House members for placing the legitimacy of some tribes in doubt and opposing the Obama administration's land-into-trust initiatives.
 Washburn also sometimes clashed with Senators, including Senator John McCain.
 During his tenure in office, Washburn was responsible, working with the Office of Federal Acknowledgement, for extending federal recognition to the Pamunkey Tribe of Virginia, the tribe of Pocahantas.